Eric-Song-Nop/Eric-Song-Nop.github.io/pages/Whois Ericoolen.md

 - Current a computer science master student in the Netherlands, interested in all tooling techniques that help coders to write **Safe**, **Clean**, and **Correct** code.
-I believe in all coding tech and tools that enables software developing to
+I believe in all coding patterns and tools that enables software developing to efficiently write clean code without much hack and intelligence.
 	- ### Contact
 		- GMail: *EricYFSong* at the address you know
+		- GitHub: **
 - ## Education
 	- **TUDelft**, MSc, Computer Science, _2022-2024_
 	- **Shanghaitech University**, BSc, Computer Science, _2018-2022_